eddbrown/connect4bot/README.md

 # How it performs

 This Ai is honestly incredibly difficult to beat.
-I am very good at this game it beats me roughly half the time.
+I am very good at this game it beats me roughly a quarter of the time.

 # Instructions